AMD Ryzen AI 7 H 350

 • Both products have integrated graphics.

-• Both products have a thermal design power (TDP) of 28W.
+• Both products have a Thermal Design Power (TDP) of 28W.

-• Both products use a 4 nm semiconductor size.
+• Both products are manufactured using a 4 nm semiconductor process.

 • Both products have a maximum CPU temperature of 100 °C.